 Enter the Good Gaali Riders… Just as Jesus sent out the seventy in pairs to preach, teach, and heal, our focus for 2022 is to reach out to the community with life-saving information by sending out teams of riders two by two to share desperately needed medical care training and the good news of Jesus Christ.
 Life-saving news in terms of preventative health care and life-saving in terms of eternity!
 The Good Gaali bikes are uniquely suited to go to remote villages and reach out to those who have been historically neglected by the Ugandan healthcare system.
-Our teams of two, each one including a fully qualified nurse, will follow up on patients discharged from KRRH and work with local officials to create small community health groups that meet regularly to learn about critical health practices.
-In addition, by the power of the Holy Spirit, we will continue to share the gospel and help disciple new believers who in turn create new disciples.
+Our outreach teams will initially be working to improve the WASH (Water, Sanitation, and Hygiene) condition in the area.
+In addition, by the power of the Holy Spirit, we are partnering with J-Life Africa to help grow disciples that grow disciples.

 Good Gaali's first Community Outreach Pilot Effort

 Copyright © 2019 Good Gaali - All Rights Reserved. | A 501(c)(3) Non-Profit Organization EIN 83-3289375